contentauth/c2pa-python/docs/native-resources-management.md

 ## Locking

+Freeing the same native pointer twice corrupts the allocator's bookkeeping.
+A detecting allocator stops the process.
+An allocator that misses it lets the damage surface later, somewhere unrelated to the code responsible.
+Two threads racing a `close()` against an in-flight call on the same object is one way this happens: without a guard, thread B's `close()` could free the pointer while thread A's call is still reading through it, and if thread A's own cleanup runs afterward, that same pointer gets freed a second time.

-Each `ManagedResource` holds a reentrant lock, `_op_lock`, and the in-flight counters from [The full picture](#the-full-picture).
-Together they enforce that rule: a mutating call excludes every other call, and a `close()` arriving mid-call is deferred rather than applied immediately.
+Each `ManagedResource` holds a reentrant lock, `_op_lock`, and the in-flight counters from [Lifecycle overview](#lifecycle-overview).
+Together they guard against that: a mutating call excludes every other call, and a `close()` arriving mid-call is deferred rather than applied immediately.

 `_op_lock` is a `threading.RLock`, reentrant, rather than a plain `Lock`.
 A finalizer can run at any point, including inside a method that already holds the lock on that thread, so `__del__` calling back into locked code must not deadlock against itself.
 And a consuming call tears the handle down from inside a region it already holds the lock in, so it needs to reacquire rather than block.

 The lock is never held across a native call that drives a stream callback, since that callback can call back into this API on the same thread, and holding the lock there would deadlock against that reentry.
-Those calls increment an in-flight counter under the lock, release the lock, run the native call, then decrement the counter, which is the mechanism the [state diagram](#the-full-picture) describes as "a call in flight."
+Those calls increment an in-flight counter under the lock, release the lock, run the native call, then decrement the counter, which is the mechanism the [state diagram](#lifecycle-overview) describes as "a call in flight."

 This is why the interpreter's Global Interpreter Lock, the GIL, does not make this safe on its own.
 CPython executes one bytecode instruction at a time under the GIL, so simple operations cannot corrupt a built-in container.
 But a foreign function call through ctypes releases the GIL for its duration, so another thread runs while native code runs, and a `close()` can land inside that window. `_op_lock` and the in-flight counters avoids this case.